anarghya-das/multimodal-data-colllection/README.md

 - Once the experiment finishes, the data file with markers, audio, and EEG data should be stored in the `Study Root` folder path found in the Lab Recorder.
 A single `.xdf` file will be created for each part of the experiment per subject.
 - Once part 1 of the experiment is done, open the part 2 experiment file in PsychoPy and repeat the steps.

-### Check the recorded data file
+### Check Recorded Data

 - To check if the data in the file created by the Lab Recorder was correctly stored, you can run the following command `python3 check_data.py <path_to_data_file>`
   - `<path_to_data_file>` argument expects the path where the `.xdf` you want to check is stored.
-- This script checks if there are three streams of data recorded in `.xdf` file.
+- This script checks if there are three streams of data (EEG/fNIRS, Audio, Markers) recorded in `.xdf` file.
 It creates a folder called `temp_data` with an `audio.wav` file containing the complete audio recording of the experiment and a `markers.txt` file containing the names of all the stimuli recorded in that data file.